South Wales Police provide a number of associations to support staff for the duration of their service.

 - Host regular local ‘drop-in’ social events to assist networking.

-What South Wales Police Gay Staff Network can do for you as a non-LGB police employee:
+What South Wales Police LGBT Network can do for you as a non-LGBT police employee:

 - Offer confidential assistance and support.